lastcoolnameleft/stash/docs/design.md

 **How it will work?**

-- Stash will watch the workloads and `AppBinding` crds.
-When Stash will find an workload/AppBinding crd with these annotations, it will create a `Repository` crd and a `Backup` crd using the information from respective `BackupTemplate`.
+- Stash will watch the workloads, volume and `AppBinding` crds.
+When Stash will find an workload/volume/AppBinding crd with these annotations, it will create a `Repository` crd and a `BackupConfiguration` crd using the information from respective `StashTemplate`.
 - Then, Stash will take normal backup as discussed earlier.